MatDwyer94/COVID-NOW/index.md

 None of these would ever have been possible if it wasn’t for the advent of microelectronics and IC’s.
 Because an IC is basically an entire circuit made extraordinarily small and put inside a tiny chip, the development of being making electronics smaller and smaller was absolutely crucial.
 The largest impacts of this technology come from large scale automation, and accessibility of electronics for learning.
 Due to the low cost of these items, they are being used much more by educators to teach people at younger and younger ages, basic coding and electronics skills.
 This is extremely important as these skills are becoming much more valuable and sought after in todays job climate, especially as more jobs become automated.

 The automation of jobs will have both a negative and positive impact on jobs.
 While it will eliminate certain positions and greatly reduce or completely eliminate the need for certain skills, it will create a large need for people who can build, repair, operate and maintain these machines.
-This will primarily effect people with simple repetitive jobs, as those will eb the easiest to automate.
+This will primarily effect people with simple repetitive jobs, as those will be the easiest to automate.
 So far, the technology does still have its limits.

 Another big effect will be on the manufacturing sector.
 The ability to rapidly prototype and experiment makes the process of designing a new product much simpler and quicker.
 Even with physical manufacturing, 3D printers, which almost all rely on an Arduino based motherboard, have made it extremely easy to test product designs to find any physical flaws in it’s design, without having to waste time and expensive materials on creating full scale prototypes.
 In my own life, it effects what sorts of things I choose to study and learn to help my career prospects in the future.
 For example, I have been learning about 3D printing technologies and arduinos in my own spare time, both for my own curiosity, as well as building helpful skills for my desired future career.